-You only need to make one entry for each qualification - this will cover all the question papers, non-exam assessment and certification.
+You only need to make one entry for each qualification - this will cover all the question papers and certification.

-6.5 Previous learning and prerequisites
+5.5 Previous learning and prerequisites

 There are no previous learning requirements.
 Any requirements for entry to a course based on this specification are at the discretion of schools.